What is Electrolyte Blend?

 Symptoms of electrolyte imbalance, Hashimoto’s, and adrenal imbalance can all overlap to some degree.
 Here are some common symptoms to look for: fatigue (even after a good night’s sleep), salt cravings, low blood pressure, feeling faint with standing, brain fog, low blood sugar, hitting the snooze button, feeling “wired, but tired”, mild depression, decreased resilience to stress, headaches, muscle aches or cramps, diarrhea or constipation, frequent urination (including drinking water and feeling the urge to urinate right away), fast or irregular heartbeat, increased thirst, anxiety, and dry skin or lips.

+Electrolyte supplements may not be recommended for those with sodium-sensitive hypertension, those with a pacemaker, and those with high sodium or potassium levels.
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

 Consult with a doctor before use if pregnant or breastfeeding.